 If your coworker enjoys gardening or has a yard, you may consider purchasing a decorative stepping stone as a sympathy gift, like this personalized stepping stone.
 The stones can be personalized with the loved one’s name.

-If you think they'd want to go to the DIY route, buy a mosaic stepping stone kit instead.
+If you think they'd want to go to the DIY route, buy a mosaic stepping stone kit.

 If you want something smaller and more tangible to keep close to you, Parting Stone creates beautiful, handheld cremation stones out of your loved one's ashes.